alexandear/alexandear.github.io/content/posts/2025-01-31-go-simple-contrib.md

     Change-Id: If4d3b3965762c8979d304a82493c9eb1068ee13c
 ```

-### 6. Wait for a review
+### 6. Wait for review

-Next, we should push our changes to Gerrit, so someone from the Go team can review them.
+Next, push your changes to Gerrit so someone from the Go team can review them.
-Instead of `git push` we use:
+Instead of `git push`, use:

 ```sh
 $ git codereview mail